Pug dressed as unicorn

 exotic

 Bridge Veterinary Group is a veterinary practice that also acts as a Veterinary Nurse Training facility.
 Reviewers describe long-term use of the practice (including one client since 1998) and mention care for a wide range of pets—dogs, cats, guinea pigs, rabbits and rats.
 Several reviews reference surgical work (one household’s two dogs having four operations) with owners highlighting care before, during and after procedures.
-Others note staff who speak to and engage with animals, and that vets are described as pleasant/professional.

 Our Score (65/100)